Last updated: June 7, 2026

 - Knox School.
 Likely the same school as Carolyn's Chapel, above.

 - Liberty School.
-Possibly associated with the Liberty East community on the RootsWeb list; the connection is not confirmed in available sources.
+Possibly associated with the Liberty East community on the RootsWeb list.

 - Lodge School.
-Lodge appears as a named community on the RootsWeb Marion County communities list; the exact location is not confirmed in available sources.
+Lodge appears as a named community on the RootsWeb Marion County communities list.

 - Looney's Creek School.
 District school along Looney's Creek, which flows into the Sequatchie River near Whitwell.